USRSE/usrse25/pages/program/posters.md

-training for intermediate and advanced developers of research software, we present the NSF-sponsored INnovative Training Enabled by a Research Software Engineering Community of Trainers (INTERSECT), which delivers software development and engineering training to intermediate and advanced developers of research software.
+training for intermediate and advanced developers of research software, we present the NSF-sponsored INnovative Training Enabled by a Research Software Engineering ity of Trainers (INTERSECT), which delivers software development and engineering training to intermediate and advanced developers of research software.
 INTERSECT has three main goals: